 What is Chlamydia trachomatis?

-Chlamydia trachomatis is a type of bacteria of the genus Chlamydia that is usually rod or coccoid shaped.
+Chlamydia trachomatis is a type of bacteria of the genus Chlamydia that is usually a rod or coccoid shaped.
 It is the cause of the sexually-transmitted disease called Chlamydia.

 How is it detected?

 There are a variety of tests that can be conducted to detect the Chlamydia trachomatis bacteria.
 Here are the most common ones: